HexRx/simple-ftp-deploy/README.md

 Available events are: `"deleteFile"`, `"createFolder"`

 `"triggers"` *array of triggers (objects), optional (default: `[]`)*
-List of custom triggers to call when specific event happens.
+List of custom triggers to run specific scripts when a certain event occurs.
+For instance, you can execute scripts to minify JS or CSS files upon the occurrence of certain events.
+To view an example of trigger usage with [css-html-js-minify](https://github.com/juancarlospaco/css-html-js-minify) script, please refer to this [link](https://gist.github.com/Aiq0/790aa5f04209e5b049138445fd79c522).

 Each trigger can contain:

 * `"on"` *string* - When to call trigger (available values: `"save"` or `"delete"`).
 * `"extensions"` *array of string, optional* - For which file extensions call this trigger.
 See `"ignoredExtension"` for more info.
 * `"filenames"` *array of string, options* - For which filenames call this trigger.
 See `"ignoredFilenames"` for more info.
 * `"execute"` *string* - Path (relative from project root) to python file to execute

-See example usage of triggers [here](https://gist.github.com/Aiq0/790aa5f04209e5b049138445fd79c522)

 ## Contributors
 - [Aiq0](https://github.com/Aiq0)